Common Questions About Florida Law

 FREE binder to hold all of your estate planning documents and other important information in an orderly manner.

-Please call us today to set up your free initial consultation.
+Please call us today to schedule an initial consultation to get started.

 How Can an Attorney Help My Elder Get Good Health Care?

 Helping your elderly loved one can be very, very difficult.
 When your loved one is no longer able to stay at home safely, your loved one enters the long-term care "maze."
 You, as the caregiver, are forced to navigate this maze, often alone.

 As part of the long-term care maze, you are going through three general areas with your loved one:

 - Legal Issues: Wills, powers of attorney, estate plans and more.

 - Financial Issues: This generally deals with Medicaid and Medicaid planning.

 - Healthcare Issues: This is trying to find good care for your loved one.
 Here, may be dealing with nursing home placement, care concerns, doctors, rehabilitation, assisted living and much, much more.